elitalon/elitalon.github.io/_posts/2023-12-17-blameless-postmortems.md

 ---
 title: Blameless postmortems
-description: Reflecting about problems with blameless postmortems
+description: Some thoughts about why blameless postmortems can be problematic
 ---

 <!--more-->